versatus/lasr-chess/README.md

 # this command will download an internal cli depending on os arch (arm64 & x86_64, windows soon)
 npx lasrctl test -b lasr-chess -i lasr-chess-inputs
 ```
 This next command will deploy the main chess program.

-You should change the initialized and total
+_NOTE: You should change the initialized and total
-supply to however many available seats you want to have.
+supply to however many available seats you want to have._
 ```bash
 npx lasrctl deploy -b lasr-chess -s CHESS -p "LASRChess" --initializedSupply 10 --totalSupply 10
 ```